 Jason Mojica is a Peabody Award-winning producer whose news and documentary work has taken him to more than 30 countries, including Iraq, Afghanistan, and North Korea.
 He is the co-host of The Modernist Society, a podcast spinoff of a storied Washington, DC gathering.

 In 1989 at the age of 15, Mojica started publishing small press comics out of his parents’ basement in Cicero, Illinois under the moniker Rocco Comics.
-Rocco later grew into a publisher of zines (co-publishing with Maximum Rocknroll the DIY resource guide Book Your Own Fuckin’ Life #3), and apunk rock record label.
-During the late 1990s in Chicago, Mojica co-founded the iconic Jinx cafe, as well as cult video store Big Brother.
+Rocco later grew into a publisher of zines (co-publishing with Maximum Rocknroll the DIY resource guide Book Your Own Fuckin’ Life #3), and a punk rock record label.
+During the late 1990s, Mojica co-founded the iconic Jinx cafe in Chicago, as well as cult video store Big Brother.
 During that time he also served as editor and publisher of the Chicago-centric independent film magazine Spectre.

 His hobbies are writing in the third person, and starting super PACs.
 Here is a photo of him after his last haircut, sometime in 2018…